Staff Ombuds Office

 -> Staff Ombuds Office

 Ms. Cynthia Edmunds (Biography

 8:30am - 5:00pm / Monday - Friday

-Our office is located at 1112 Cole Field House to assure that anyone visiting will feel safe that their issues are being kept strictly confidential.
+Our office is located at 4205 John S. Toll Physics Building to assure that anyone visiting will feel safe that their issues are being kept strictly confidential.

 We hope this location is centralized and convenient for all members of the campus community.
 The building is accessible from the main entrance as well as the side entrance adjacent to the tennis courts and near parking lot Z.

 Telephone access to the Staff Ombuds office is available 24 hours a day.
 Voicemail messages are confidential and only handled by the Staff Ombuds personnel.
 Every effort is made to return your call as soon as possible.